StephanieGalindo10/LearntoCode/README.md

  web site you visit is added in an area called the page head.
  The meta tags do not need to be self-closed, this is part of the HTML standard.

+CSS is not used for content, it's used to style content, to make content look pretty.
+One way to include CSS on a page is by using style tag.
+HTML only cares about the context.